Pesticides Policy

 Environmental and social risk assessment (ESRA)

-As part of your integrated pest management, you must undertake a comparative environmental and social risk assessment (ESRA) to identify the lowest risk option to control a pest, weed or disease, the conditions for its use and the generic mitigation and monitoring measures to minimise the risks.
-The ESRA should be proportionate to the scale and intensity of your work and the potential risks (see the introduction to UKWAS), but must take into account the minimum list of types of hazards, exposure elements and exposure variables described in Annex 2 of the Policy.
+As part of their integrated pest management, certificate holders must undertake a comparative environmental and social risk assessment (ESRA) to identify the lowest risk option to control a pest, weed or disease, the conditions for its use and the generic mitigation and monitoring measures to minimise the risks (clause 4.12.2).
+The ESRA should be proportionate to the scale and intensity of their work and the potential risks, but must take into account the minimum list of types of hazards, exposure elements and exposure variables described in Annex 2 of the Policy (clauses 4.12.2 and 4.12.3).

-You must consult the online FSC database for information on alternatives and monitoring procedures.
-You may, if you choose, collaborate with other certificate holders with similar pest problems and forest conditions when carrying out ESRA.
+Certificate holders must consult the online FSC pest management alternatives database for information on alternatives and monitoring procedures (clause 4.12.8).
+They may, if they choose, collaborate with other certificate holders with similar pest problems and forest conditions when carrying out ESRA (clause 4.13.1).

-On the basis of your ESRA, you must select the control option that has the least potential for social and environmental damage, the greatest effectiveness, and equal or greater social and environmental benefits.
+On the basis of their ESRA, certificate holders must select the control option that has the least potential for social and environmental damage, the greatest effectiveness, and equal or greater social and environmental benefits (clause 4.12.4).

-Before applying any chemical pesticide, including those which are not HHPs, you must include the results of your ESRA in site operational plans, to identify site-specific risks and adapt the generic mitigation and monitoring measures you have identified previously.
+Before applying any chemical pesticide, including those which are not HHPs, certificate holders must include the results of their ESRA in site operational plans, to identify site-specific risks and adapt the generic mitigation and monitoring measures they have identified previously (clause 4.12.6).

-You must engage with stakeholders as per the relevant requirements in UKWAS when conducting the ESRA, and you must make the completed risk assessments and associated operational plans available to affected stakeholders upon request.
+Certificate holders must engage with stakeholders when conducting the ESRA, and must make the completed risk assessments and associated operational plans available to affected stakeholders upon request (clauses 4.12.7 and 4.12.10).

 Research

-You must, proportionate to scale, intensity and risk, have programmes in place to research, identify and test alternatives to replace FSC highly restricted HHPs and restricted HHPs with less hazardous alternatives.
+Certificate holders must, proportionate to scale, intensity and risk, have programmes in place to research, identify and test alternatives to replace FSC highly restricted HHPs and restricted HHPs with less hazardous alternatives (clause 4.12.9).
 These programmes must have clear actions, timelines, targets and resources allocated.
-You may, if you choose, collaborate with research institutions and other certificate holders on research programmes.
+Certificate holders may, if they choose, collaborate with research institutions and other certificate holders on research programmes (clause 4.13.2).

 FSC Prohibited Highly Hazardous Pesticides

-You must not use any FSC Prohibited HHPs except in an emergency situation or if ordered to do so by a statutory authority.
+Certificate holders must not use any FSC prohibited HHPs except in an emergency situation or if ordered to do so by a statutory authority (clause 4.12.11).

-You must inform any third-party processing plants located within your certified area and any third-party nursery suppliers of the list of FSC Prohibited HHPs, encouraging them to avoid these pesticides in their processes and in the production of seedlings and other materials entering the forest.
-You must request lists of FSC Prohibited HHPs used by any such processing plants and nurseries suppliers.
+They must inform any third-party processing plants located within their certified area and any third-party nursery suppliers of the list of FSC prohibited HHPs, encouraging them to avoid these pesticides in their processes and in the production of seedlings and other materials entering the forest (clause 4.12.12).
+They must request lists of FSC prohibited HHPs used by any such processing plants and nurseries suppliers (clause 4.12.13).

 Avoiding damage to environmental values and human health

-When using chemical pesticides, you must prioritise risk prevention and mitigation over damage repair and compensation.
+When using chemical pesticides, certificate holders must prioritise risk prevention and mitigation over damage repair and compensation (clause 5.1.1).

-You must repair any damage in accordance with its magnitude, provide fair compensation when reparation is not possible, and develop mechanisms for resolving grievances and for providing fair compensation to workers and local communities.
+They must repair any damage in accordance with its magnitude, provide fair compensation when reparation is not possible, and develop mechanisms for resolving grievances and for providing fair compensation to workers and local communities (clauses 5.1.2, 5.1.3 and 5.1.4).

 Monitoring

-You must keep records of chemical pesticide usage, including:
+Certificate holders must keep records of chemical pesticide usage (clause 6.1).

 Summary

-The table on page 25 of the Policy gives a useful summary of the tasks you must carry out and their purpose.
+The table on page 25 of the Policy gives a useful summary of the tasks certificate holders must carry out and their purpose.

 Resources